 Cinderella Party Foods and Ideas

-Vintage Cinderella Planter with my Birthday Cake
+Vintage Cinderella Planter with roses, and my Birthday Cake

 These photos were taken around Christmas for my Julie’s Cinderella Christmas